 - 1. Release the throttle pedal completely. - 2.
 Press on the brake pedal evenly and firmly. - 3.
-Practice starting and stopping (using the brakes) until you're familiar with the controls.

-Tip: When the throttle pedal is released completely and the engine speed drops near an idle, the vehicle has no engine braking.
+Practice starting and stopping (using the brakes) until you're familiar with the controls. - Tip: When the throttle pedal is released completely and the engine speed drops near an idle, the vehicle has no engine braking.

-Driving Procedure
+OPERATION Driving Procedure

-- Wear a helmet, eye protection, gloves, long-sleeve shirt, long pants and over-the-ankle boots. - 2.
+- 1. Wear a helmet, eye protection, gloves, long-sleeve shirt, long pants and over-the-ankle boots. - 2.
 Sit in the driver's seat and fasten the seat belt. - 3.
 Start the engine and allow it to warm up. - 4.
 Always use the cab nets while riding in this vehicle. - 5.
-Apply the service brakes and shift the transmission into gear.
+Apply the service brakes and shift the transmission into gear. - 6.
+Check your surroundings and determine your path of travel.